treeverse/lakeFS/docs/integrations/python.md

 ## Python client documentation

-For the documentation of lakeFS’s python package, see [https://pydocs.lakefs.io](https://pydocs.lakefs.io)
+For the documentation of lakeFS’s python package, see [https://pydocs.lakefs.io](https://pydocs.lakefs.io){: .button-clickable}

 ## Full API reference

-For a full reference of the lakeFS API, see [lakeFS API](../reference/api.md)
+For a full reference of the lakeFS API, see [lakeFS API](../reference/api.md){: .button-clickable}